EOSC-CZ/sablona-dokumentace/NMA-en/technical-documentation/content-understandability.md

 National Metadata Drectory harvests metadata in Czech Core Metadata Model (CCMM) format.
 All harvested records are formally validated for conformation to requirements of CCMM model.

 Specification and documentation of this metadata model is available through [CCMM repository](https://github.com/techlib/CCMM), managed by National Technical Library.
-For metadata quections or comments on compatibility crosswalks from different formats, persistent identifiers, controlled vocabularies etc. [EOSC-CZ Metadata Working Group](https://www.eosc.cz/en/working-groups/metadata) can be contacted.
+For metadata questions or comments on compatibility crosswalks from different formats, persistent identifiers, controlled vocabularies etc. [EOSC-CZ Metadata Working Group](https://www.eosc.cz/en/working-groups/metadata) can be contacted.

 DataCite metadata model is also supported for additional processing of metadata from outside of National Repository Platform.

-Please refer to source repositories of the records in question for the FAIR-ification, data and metadata quality procedures in place or dataset formats explanation.
+Please refer to source repositories of the records in question for the data and metadata quality procedures in place, F.A.I.R-ification, or dataset formats explanation.

-# Where the records come from?
+# Source identification

+Where the records come from?
 For harvest source identification, please use **Export in JSON format** function on *record detail* view and in downloaded file navigate to "oai" block, where the harvest URL ad date of record acquisition are displayed:

 ![Export JSON - OAI source](../images/export_json_oai.png "Export JSON - OAI source")